Adobe Illustrator

 Summary

 Adobe Illustrator is an excellent multi-talented vector editor.
-It can be used to create incredible illustrative artwork, corporate logos, page layouts, website mockups, and almost anything else that you might need.
-The interface is clean and well-designed, and the tools are flexible, powerful, and robust thanks to Illustrator’s long development history.
+It can be used to create incredible illustrative artwork, corporate logos, single-page layouts, website mockups, and almost anything else that you can imagine.
+The interface is clean and well-designed, and the tools are flexible, powerful, and robust, thanks to Illustrator’s long development history.

-On the downside, Illustrator can be a bit overwhelming to new users.
-It’s easy to start learning how to use it, but it’s very difficult to become a master of everything it offers.
-The sheer number of tools that it contains can be intimidating, and it’s almost a requirement that you follow some sort of tutorial instruction when you begin using it.
+Adobe has begun including in-app help and tutorials for basic tools, but Illustrator can be a bit overwhelming to new users.
+It’s easy to start learning how to use it, but it’s difficult to become skilled with every tool.
+The sheer number of features that it contains can be intimidating, and it’s almost a requirement that you follow some sort of tutorial instruction when you begin using it unless you’re already familiar with other vector drawing apps.

 Is Adobe Illustrator free?

 Adobe Illustrator is not free software, but there is a 7-day free trial available.
-After that, Illustrator is available as a monthly subscription package in one of three formats: as a standalone program for $19.99 USD per month with a year-long commitment, $29.99 for a month-to-month subscription, or as part of the full Creative Cloud suite subscription which includes access to all of the Adobe products for $49.99 per month.
+After that, Illustrator is available as a monthly subscription package in one of three formats: as a standalone program for $20.99 USD per month with a year-long commitment.

 Table of Contents